-- k.
+- Annual QM/QI and UM Work Plans; g. - h.
+Semi-annual reports of quality improvement activities; - Semi-annual reports of credentialing/re-credentialing; i. - Semi-annual reports of utilization management activities; and i. - k.
 Annual QM and UM Program Evaluations. - 6.
 IPAs with deficient scores must submit a CAP to remedy any deficiencies.
 If an IPA is unable to meet performance requirements, IEHP may implement further remediation action including but not limited to: - a.
-Conduct a focused re-audit; - b.
-Immediately freeze the Delegate to new Member enrollment, as applicable; - c.
-Send a 30-day contract termination notice with specific cure requirements; - d.
-Rescind delegated status of Delegate, as applicable; - e.
-Terminate the IEHP contract with the Delegate; or - f.
+Conduct a focused re-audit; - Immediately freeze the Delegate to new Member enrollment, as applicable; b. - Send a 30-day contract termination notice with specific cure requirements; c. - d.
+Rescind delegated status of Delegate, as applicable; - Terminate the IEHP contract with the Delegate; or e. - f.
 Not renew the contract. - 7.
 Assessment and Monitoring: To ensure that Delegates have the capacity and capability to perform required functions, IEHP has a rigorous pre-contractual and post-contractual assessment and monitoring system.
 IEHP's also provides clinical and Member experience data to delegates upon request so they can initiate improvement activities. - 8.
 Pre-contractual Assessment of Providers: All Providers desiring to contract with IEHP must complete a comprehensive pre-contractual document and on-site review. - 9.
 Reporting: IEHP's Delegation Oversight Committee (DOC) monitors and evaluates the operational activities of contracted Delegates to ensure adherence to contractual obligations, regulatory requirements and policy performance.
 Elements of delegation are monitored on monthly, quarterly and annual basis for trending and assessment of ongoing compliance.
 The reporting includes review of monthly assessment packets, encounter adequacy reports and Provider Services highlights.
 All oversight audits performed on delegates are reported to the DOC.
 CAP activities are implemented as deficiencies are identified.
-Findings and summaries of DOC activities are reported to the Compliance Committee.
+Findings and summaries of DOC activities are reported to the QMHETC and Compliance Committee.

-INLAND EMPIRE HEALTH PLAN Written by: Chief Quality Officer Original September 1, 1999 Effective date: Approved by: Signature on file Revision date: January 1, 2022
+INLAND EMPIRE HEALTH PLAN Written by: Chief Quality Officer Original September 1, 1999 Effective date: Approved by: Signature on file Revision date: January 1, 2024